Olive grass mouse: Taxonomy

 Abrothrix olivacea has had a complex history in both of the genera Akodon and Abrothrix, and includes at least 27 synonyms.
 A few, including markhami, mansoensis, and xanthorhinus have been viewed as valid species until recent years, and several subspecies are still recognized, including Abrothrix olivacea markhami.

 Description

 The olive grass mouse is a small rodent with a total length of about 17 cm.
 The upper parts are greyish-brown, sometimes slightly yellowish around the snout, and the underparts are pale to mid-grey.

 Distribution and habitat

 This species is found in northern and central Chile and the westernmost fringes of Argentina, southern Chile and Patagonia, including the larger offshore islands and the islands of Tierra del Fuego.
 Its habitat varies; in Patagonia it inhabits arid bushy steppes; further north it is found in the forests of Nothofagus, Saxegothaea and bamboo; elsewhere it occurs in tussocky grassland, marshes and wet meadows.

+It is found in Hornos Island which makes it the southernmost land mammal in the World.